Shop Phobia - A Male Disease?

 An epidemic is a disease that quickly affects a large number of people and then goes away.
 During the Middle Ages (from about 500-1500 A.D.) there were many epidemics in Europe.

-pandemic is an epidemic that affects entire continents or even the whole world.
+A pandemic is an epidemic that affects entire continents or even the whole world.
 The Black Death in Europe from 1348-1350 was a pandemic; it killed more than 30% of the people in Europe.

 Endemic, an adjective, describes a condition or disease that is found in a certain area or among a certain group of people.
 Malaria (a disease carried by mosquitos) is endemic in many areas with hot, wet climates(weather conditions).